CEQA in the News

 By Skye Kinkade, May 1, 2019

 As the Klamath River Renewal Corporation announced that they’ve contracted with a company for removal of four Klamath dams last week, opponents continue to insist the organization is ill-prepared for the expense and consequences of removal.
 KRRC said they have contracted with Fairfield’s Kiewit Infrastructure West Co. for the design and implementation of dam removal, which they admit is “contingent on the Federal Energy Regulatory Commission’s approval of a license transfer and license surrender, as well as other regulatory permits.”
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.

 Letter: Strong CEQA shields Mount Diablo-area natural lands

 By LETTERS TO THE EDITOR, April 25, 2019